5 Reasons Design Sprints Are PERFECT For Start-ups

 4. Sprints align your team to an objective

-5. Design Sprints are repeatable
+5. Design sprints are repeatable

 1. Sprints are fast and time constrained